 This paper reports on a systematic review of literature published between 1994 and 2004 on the effects of performing arts for health in young people in non-clinical settings.
 There is increasing interest in the role of arts in health, a broad field that encompasses arts therapies, music and performing arts as well as visual arts, poetry and creative writing.
 As well as delivering clinical benefits, arts interventions are seen as capable of addressing key concerns of public health such as coronary heart disease, obesity and sexual health (ACE 2004).
 A recent review by the UK Department of Health suggests that arts and health should be firmly recognised as integral to healthcare provision and healthcare environments (DH 2007).

 Arts for health is a potentially vast topic: the field of performing arts was chosen for this review as it offers a discrete definable area with implications for key public health issues affecting young people i.e. obesity, sexual health and mental health.
 The focus on young people in non-clinical settings reflects increasing investment and support for arts programmes for this group (ACE 2003a & b; Lloyd & Lyth 2003).
-Identified benefits of participation by young people in arts activity include resisting drugs (Drugs Strategy Directorate, 2002; Starkey & Orme, 2001), managing stress and difficult emotions (Positive Futures, 2005); learning about sexual health (Denman et al. 1995); understanding appropriate physical contact (Salmon and Orme , 2002); excitement, fulfilment and fun (Harland et al. 2000; Colley & Comber 2003; Frances 2000; Miller & Budd 1999); and addressing social exclusion through community integration (Wilkin et al. 2003; Jackson, 2002).
+Identified benefits of participation by young people in arts activity include resisting drugs (Drugs Strategy Directorate, 2002; Starkey & Orme, 2001), managing stress and difficult emotions (Positive Futures, 2005); learning about sexual health (Denman et al. 1995); understanding appropriate physical contact (Salmon and Orme , 2002); excitement, fulfillment and fun (Harland et al. 2000; Colley & Comber 2003; Frances 2000; Miller & Budd 1999); and addressing social exclusion through community integration (Wilkin et al. 2003; Jackson, 2002).

 While there is a wealth of good practice and a growing evidence of the impact of participation in arts for health, this evidence is unevenly spread (Staricoff 2004; Angus 2002; White and Angus 2003).
 Many programmes that seek health promotion outcomes through involvement of young people in the performing arts have not been subject to robust evaluation (Orme and Salmon 2002; Allott et al. 1999).
 White and Angus (2003) suggest that evaluation is not yet culturally central to arts for health practice.
 There is evidence that some of those implementing arts for health programmes resist crudely causal accounts of the relationship between creative action and health outcomes (Health Development Agency 2000).
 Yet experimental and quasi-experimental designs using psychosocial constructs that reflect broad definitions of health may offer a useful model for evaluation of discrete health outcomes (Murphy & Bennett 2003).